G3ict – Vice President for Global Strategy and Development

 Sarita Slater is a Communication Access Consultant and Speech Pathologist with the Community Inclusion and Resource Centre, Scope (Australia).
 Within her role, Sarita supports businesses Australia wide to become accredited with the Communication Access Symbol.
 Sarita has worked across Western Australia, Victoria and Europe from early intervention to adult services.
 Sarita is passionate about supporting people with communication disabilities and building community awareness of Augmentative and Alternative Communication (AAC).

-Linda Martin-Chew and Rosie Beaumont, Senior Strategic Policy Planner, City Of Whittlesea
+Linda Martin-Chew, Senior Strategic Policy Planner, City Of Whittlesea

 Linda Martin-Chew Linda has worked as an urban, rural and health planner since 2008, both as a consultant and employed in local government.
 At City of Whittlesea, Linda was involved in the implementation of the Housing Diversity Strategy including strengthening Council’s planning policy on the delivery of accessible housing.